rsokl/Learning_Python/Python/Module5_OddsAndEnds/Writing_Good_Code.md

 **Reading Comprehension: Type-Assisted Code Completion**

 The `jedi` package, which is installed by default alongside Jupyter and IPython, enables type-informed code completion.
-This means that we can benefit from type-hints even we are working in a Jupyter notebook!
+This means that we can benefit from type-hints even when we are working in a Jupyter notebook!

 In a Jupyter notebook, write the following type-annotated signature for a function: `def f(x: str):`.
 Now in the body of the function (i.e. on the next line, and indented inwards), try typing `x.` and then hit `<TAB>`.